GhaniketRajputp005/LEARNING-HTML-WITH-DAVE-GRAY/README.md

 - **View the source code:** Right-click on any webpage and select "View Page Source" to see how other websites are built using HTML and CSS.
 - **Experiment and practice:** Don't be afraid to experiment with the code and explore different HTML features.
 Practice is key to solidifying your understanding.

+## Free Tip
+Use `w3c` HTML validator for checking any errors and warnings.

  ## Feel free to contribute to this repository by:

 - Creating pull requests to suggest improvements or additional learning resources.